Finding the sweet spot: rye termination timing to balance weed suppression and yield reduction in green planted no-till soybean.

 Growing season summary

-Drought conditions influenced most of the 2023 growing season: all sites received 72% of normal growing season precipitation, an average of 6.87” below normal (Table 2).
-This followed a below average overwinter period (Oct.-Mar.), important for profile moisture recharge and early rye growth.
-Late April rain delayed initiation of fieldwork, and this was followed by “Flash Drought” as described by NOAA: May and June precipitation was 38.8% of normal, the Palmyra area (Sites 1,2) was drier with 3.06” (-6.33” LTM) while East Troy (S3) received 4.24” (-5.17” LTM).
-This differential explains rye AGB production differences between the two areas, discussed later.
+Drought conditions influenced the 2023 growing season.
+We received 72% of normal growing season precipitation and accumulated a 6.87” deficit (Table 2) following a dry overwinter period (Oct.-Mar.) which contributed minimally to soil profile moisture recharge and support of early rye growth.
+Late April rain delayed initiation of fieldwork, and this was followed by “Flash Drought” as described by NOAA: two changes in U.S. Drought Monitor status within a 30-day period.
+May and June precipitation was 38.8% of normal, the Palmyra area (Sites 1,2) was drier with 3.06” (-6.33” LTM) while East Troy (S3) received 4.24” (-5.17” LTM).
+This differential partially explains rye AGB production differences between the two areas, discussed later.
 This is also the critical period for interactions between growing rye, soybean, and GTRW and likely had a major impact on weed suppression and soybean yield.
 The August- September period also had differential precipitation, critical in August during grain fill.
 East Troy received 1.61” less rainfall and missed a late August event which would have helped increase seed size and thus yield.
 Season total growing degree day (GDD) accumulation was near normal and had no impact on results.

 Relationship between termination timing, weed suppression, and soybean yield